 With the release of WPN 22-8 (effective July 1, 2022), the Department of Energy (DOE) has given grantees permission to use preapproved Priority Lists for dwellings that meet certain criteria.
 For dwellings that meet the criteria outlined below, an Energy Audit using the NEAT/MHEA Weatherization Assistant software is not required.
 While sub-grantees are not required to use the NEAT/MHEA tool for these dwellings, they must conduct an Energy Audit and obtain enough information to complete Form 501 and the appropriate Regional Priority List Checklist (Form 130 for Site Built or Form 140 for Manufactured).
 The information captured here is necessary so a Quality Control Inspection (QCI) can be completed once the measures are installed.
-In this document the term 'DOE WAP' covers both the annual DOE WAP grant and the DOE Bi-partisan Infrastructure Law (BIL) WAP grant.
-Subgrantees should consult the BIL State Plan for additional restrictions on WAP BIL funds.
+In this document the term 'DOE WAP' covers both the annual DOE WAP grant and the DOE Infrastructure Investment and Jobs Act (IIJA) WAP grant (Formerly the Bi-Partisan Infrastructure Law or BIL grant).
+Subgrantees should consult the IIJA (BIL) State Plan for additional restrictions on WAP IIJA (BIL) funds.